Emergence of multiphase condensates from a limited set of chemical building blocks: Discussion

 \section{Discussion}

-Our accomplishments in this paper are twofold.
-First, we establish a relationship between multiphase condensates and the complexity of the pairwise interactions in a biomolecular mixture.
-Specifically, we show that achieving multiphase organization via phase separation requires a minimal number of distinct molecular features, which represent linearly independent modes of interaction in a biomolecular mixture.
-While the physicochemical nature of these features may differ between different types of biomolecules, such as disordered proteins~\cite{simon2017programming}, nucleic acids~\cite{jain2017rna}, and multi-domain proteins~\cite{li2012phase}, the required number of molecular features is determined solely by the target phase behavior.
-Second, we develop a two-step inverse design algorithm for calculating an upper bound on the required number of molecular features and then constructing minimal-complexity biomolecular mixtures that achieve the target phase behavior.
-We apply this inverse design approach to construct mixtures of model Lennard-Jones (LJ) heteropolymers that phase-separate into nontrivial coexisting phases, which would be extremely difficult to obtain without a rational design algorithm.
-Extensive molecular dynamics simulations provide direct support for the validity of our theory and inverse design approach, as well as justification for the additional approximations employed when applying our design approach to the LJ heteropolymer model.
+The central result of this work is a relationship between the compositional specificity of phase-separated condensates and the complexity of the pairwise interactions in a biomolecular mixture.
+Achieving complex self-organization via phase separation requires a minimal number of distinct molecular features, which represent linearly independent modes of interaction in a biomolecular mixture.
+We have shown that for systems in which the pairwise approximation is sufficiently accurate, this required number of molecular features can be determined directly from the target phase behavior.
+We have also developed a practical inverse design algorithm for calculating an upper bound on the required number of molecular features and then constructing minimal-complexity biomolecular mixtures that phase-separate into condensates with the target molecular compositions.
+Extensive simulations of sequence-dependent heteropolymers support the predictions of our theory and demonstrate the effectiveness of our inverse design approach.

+We emphasize that this approach is useful because it can be applied to understand and rationally design coexisting condensates \textit{with non-trivial molecular compositions}, including scenarios in which a single molecular component is enriched in multiple phases.
+This feature is crucial in the context of intracellular biomolecular condensates, whose intricate molecular compositions~\cite{banani2017biomolecular,xing2020quantitative,ditlev2018who,kilgore2022learning} do not appear to resemble the phase behavior of simpler heteropolymer mixtures, such as random copolymers~\cite{nesarikar1993phase}.
+Nonetheless, similarly to random copolymers, we find that a relatively small number of monomer types is typically required to generate many coexisting phases even when non-trivial molecular compositions are prescribed.
+Consequently, constructing a \textit{minimal-complexity} heteropolymer mixture, which utilizes the predicted minimum number of distinct monomer types while maintaining compositional specificity of the coexisting condensates, can substantially reduce the effective dimension of the pairwise interaction matrix.